 Medical Assistants work in an outpatient setting and must have excellent computer, customer service, and communication skills.
 They are most likely to work daytime hours.
 Patient Care Technicians work in an inpatient setting on a hospital floor or in a long-term care facility and are likely to have work schedules that include some evenings, nights or weekends.

 No. You must attend a scheduled Information Session or meet individually with the program coordinator.
-You can only register in person at the enrollment services desk only at the Allied Health Chelsea Campus, with a form signed by the program coordinator.

 All Programs begin both in fall and in spring.